 But if you give into the urge to skip producing the result(s) that you planned to produce, then we can call that laziness.
 And we want to eliminate that from our lives.

-The reason we call it "producing a result" is because we can put something like "organize the closet" on the calendar, then spend the hour sitting there trying to decide how we're going to do it, getting distracted by our phone notifications, etc, but not really accomplishing the result of organizing the closet.
-So we need to be clear with ourselves about the result that we're going to produce during that time, and make sure we get it done.
+The reason we call it “producing a result” is that we can put something like “organize the closet” on the calendar, then spend the hour sitting there trying to decide how we’re going to do it, getting distracted by our phone notifications, etc, but not really accomplishing the result of organizing the closet.
+So we need to be clear with ourselves about the result that we’re going to produce during that time, and make sure we get it done.

 Time does not equal results Efficiency does.
 So drop your perfectionism and just get it done!
 Less-than-perfect quality is better than NO result at all.